Cumulo-pro/Cumulo-Front-Chain/check_peers/README.md

-# 🛰️ DEcentralized Peer Monitor
+# 🛰️ Decentralized Peer Monitor

-A professional-grade tool designed by Cumulo Pro to monitor and evaluate the reliability of P2P peers in Cosmos SDK-based networks (initially Celestia).
-It aggregates and analyzes data from network peers using a distributed and auditable process.
+A professional-grade tool designed by **Cumulo Pro** to monitor and evaluate the reliability of P2P peers in Cosmos SDK–based networks (initially Celestia and Story).
+It aggregates and analyzes data from network peers using a distributed and auditable process, then exposes ranked views for operators and UIs.

 ---

 ## 📌 Overview

-This tool performs scheduled scans of peer-to-peer (P2P) networks using publicly available RPC endpoints of blockchain validators.
-It stores and aggregates information about active peers, measures their response latency, enriches IP data with geolocation metadata, and generates a historical dataset to evaluate long-term availability (uptime) and performance (latency score).
+This toolkit performs scheduled scans of peer-to-peer (P2P) networks using validator RPC endpoints.
+It stores and aggregates information about active peers, measures response latency (globally and per region), enriches IPs with geolocation, and builds a historical dataset to evaluate long-term availability (uptime) and performance (scores).
+A small API proxy serves a normalized JSON that powers the frontend (PeerScan & Connectivity pages).

 ---